Ontario’s Pay Transparency Act, 2018 put on Pause

 How Will the Pay Transparency Act Affect My Business?

 As a result of the Act, employers may have to revise their recruiting practices and ensure that their job postings are compliant with the legislation.
 Employers will also need to ensure that their written employment contracts and policies are not in contravention of the Act, such as by containing terms requiring that employees keep salary information confidential.
 In addition, employers must prepare to meet the reporting requirements, as explained above.

 Do you have questions about how the Act applies to your business?
 Ask our HR Advisors for a checklist to ensure that your employment practices are in compliance with Ontario’s labour laws.
-Our employer helpline is open 24/7 because your business is our number one priority.
 Call us today – 1(833) 247-3650.